 Type of Entity Minimum Bandwidth

 ALT (Alternative) 10 Gbps but 40Gbps and 100G Gbps

 pricing also required

-ES (Elementary School) 10 Gbps but 40Gbps and 100 Gbps pricing also required MS (Middle School) 10 Gbps but 40 Gbps and 100Gbps pricing also required HS (High School) 40 Gbps but 100 Gbps and 400Gbps pricing also required Hub 100 Gbps and 400Gbps
+ES (Elementary School) 10 Gbps but 40Gbps and 100 Gbps

+pricing also required

+MS (Middle School) 10 Gbps but 40 Gbps and 100Gbps

+pricing also required

+HS (High School) 40 Gbps but 100 Gbps and 400Gbps

+pricing also required

+Hub 100 Gbps and 400Gbps

 - c.
 Provide Google Earth .kmz files for each fiber run. - d.
 Contract options requested for 60-month and 84-month terms of service with at least five one-year optional renewals.
-A pricing sheet is provided for the Respondent as a separate spreadsheet (Appendix C).
+A pricing sheet is provided for the BSP as a separate spreadsheet (Appendix C).
 Please use this pricing sheet to submit your cost proposal. - i.
 One time construction costs, monthly recurring cost, and any additional non-recurring costs are required to be broken out and listed separately. - ii.
-BSPs are required to propose pricing terms provided in the requested formats. - iii.
-No increased pricing is permitted during the initial term of this agreement for one-time construction cost (NRC) for identified sites or for monthly recurring fees (MRC).
-Place NRC, and MRC rate in each pricing cell of the pricing matrix. - e.
-During the term of the agreement, the District may commission increase(s) to bandwidth for increments identified in the original RFP response without invalidating its right to exercise renewal options.
-Bandwidth increases not identified in the original RFP response would negate renewal option(s). - f.
+Respondents are free to propose alternate pricing terms provided they have also included pricing in the requested format. - iii.
+No increased pricing will be allowed during the term of the quoted onetime construction costs, NRC, and MRC rate in each pricing cell of the matrix. - e.
+If an increase in bandwidth is requested during the contract period, the contract does not renew. - f.
 All solutions must adhere to the following Service Level Agreement (SLA) terms and the terms found in Section 4: - i.
-The BSP will use industry best practices to ensure 99.999% network availability of each circuit. - ii. .25% frame/packet loss commitment - iii.
+The provider will make all reasonable efforts to ensure 99.999% network availability of each circuit. - ii. .25% frame/packet loss commitment - iii.
 Sub 10ms network latency commitment for the leased lit fiber transport circuit measured between the Z location and the A location - iv.
 20ms network jitter commitment - v.
-The BSP is prohibited from limiting or throttling the capacity of the circuit at any time for any reason - vi.
-These standards are a BSP stated commitment for fully operating service.
+There is no right of provider to limit or throttle the capacity of the circuit at any time for any reason - vi.
+These standards are a vendor stated commitment for fully operating service.
 Any degradation of service may be counted against the network availability standard. - vii.
-BSP will provide monthly service reports and an annual service report showing: - 1.
+Vendor will provide monthly service reports and an annual service report showing: - 1.
 Peak link usage for the quarter - 2.
 Downtime on the link - 3.
 Impaired performance versus SLA standards for the link - 4.
 These are all aggregate statistics for the month - 5.
-Burst and/or Broadcast Statistics - 6.
-Link error and/or health statistic (framing, CRC, etc.) - 7.
-Dropped and/or discarded packets - 8.
-Latency and/or Delay viii.
-BSP is required to respond to any outage within two (2) hours and it has a four (4) hour restoration of service requirement, commencing upon degradation of services (see schedule of service credits below).
+Burst or Broadcast Statistics - 6.
+Link error or health statistic (framing, CRC, etc.) - 7.
+Dropped or discarded packets - 8.
+Latency or Delay viii.
+Vendor stated commitment is to respond to any outage within two (2) hours and a four (4) hour restoration of service (see schedule of service credits below).